michael-lazar/hn-gopher/README.md

 ## How to deploy this project

-This server runs on Debian 8.7, but it should work on any Linux system that's capable of building [gophernicus](https://github.com/prologic/gophernicus).
-There's a ``deploy.sh`` script included in the repo that can be used to automatically setup a server listening on port 70 and a cron job that polls the Hacker News API.
+The server currently runs on Debian 8.7, but it should work on any Linux system that's capable of building [gophernicus](https://github.com/prologic/gophernicus).
+There's a ``deploy.sh`` script included in the repo that can be used to automatically setup a server.
+The server is managed by systemd and listens on port 70 by default.
+Gopher pages are stored as static files in the **/var/gopher** directory.
+Pages are updated by a couple of cron jobs that ping the [Hacker News API](https://hacker-news.firebaseio.com/v0/) and [Algolia HN Search API](https://hn.algolia.com/api/v1/).

 ```bash
 $ git clone https://github.com/michael-lazar/hn-gopher.git